The Main Symptoms of Menopause and What Really Causes Them

 How Long Will These Symptoms Last?

-Menopause symptoms usually begin a few months or years before you stop having your period, during a time that’s referred to as perimenopause.
-For most women, the symptoms then continue for about three or four years after their last period, but some women even experience them for up to a decade.
-When someone enters menopause suddenly, for example, following medical treatment, they may find their symptoms are worse.
+Menopause symptoms usually begin during perimenopause, months or years before menstruation stops.
+For most women, symptoms last about three to four years after their last period; however, some may experience symptoms for up to a decade.
+Sudden menopause (e.g., after medical treatment) may cause more severe symptoms.